eazyliving/fyyd-api/README.md

 Returns information about a single curation, given the curation's id.
 May append episodes, not paged at the moment.
 If you're authenticated and you request your own curation, non-public curations will be accessable too.

+#### Authorization

+required for getting your own curation, otherwise you only get public curations.

 #### Parameters